LevinMedia/wikigraph/docs/progressive-discovery-plan.md

 2. **Progressive Generation**: Check cache first, only generate what's missing
 3. **Individual Edge Caching**: Each edge analyzed once, cached, and reused
 4. **Token Control**: Each LLM call only processes 2 pages (from + to)
+5. **Memory Efficiency**: Flush page content from memory once all edges involving that page are analyzed

 ## Database Schema Changes